apalii/cdc/README.md

-# Hunged calls checker
+# Hung calls checker

-Hunged calls checker - it is a simple script which allows to check some calls with exceeded duration.
+Hung calls checker - it is a simple script which allows to check some calls with exceeded duration.
 Script takes the following parameters :
 ```
 1) --ip/-i - IP address of the needed sip environment